-CROSS REF.: JLCD-Administering Medicines to Students
+CROSS REF.: JLCD - Administering Medicines to Students

-WEATHER-RELATED AND EMERGENCY CLOSINGS
+E-0750 EBCD WEATHER - RELATED AND EMERGENCY CLOSINGS

 The decision to delay opening of school or to dismiss school early will be made by the Superintendent.
+A Work Schedule during District Closure or Delays memo will be distributed annually that will address District procedures.